CodeYourFuture/CYF-PD/content/blocks/prep-the-work-for-the-week/readme.md

 ---
 title: Prep the work for the week
-description: It's important to align what will be the next steps from this first meet-up
+description: Agree the next steps for your team
 modules: Portfolio
 week: "1"
 skills:
   - Time/Project Management
   - Teamwork
 objectives:
-  - Create clear plan for the teamwork
+  - Create a clear plan for teamwork
-time: 11
+time: 10
+introduction: |
-introduction: Good teams are the ones that communicate well.
-Make sure you have clarity on who will be doing what from tomorrow.
+  Good teams communicate well.
+Get clarity on who will be doing what and when.
 exercises:
   - name: Planning the next steps
     time: 10